How to Carve with an Axe: Techniques, Process & Tips

 Hold close to the head for fine precise cuts, and hold further down the handle to get more power during bulk wood removal.

-The Proper Form When Axe Carving
+The Proper Form for Axe Carving

 Your swing should generally come from your elbow and shoulder, not your wrist.
 Think of dropping the axe in a controlled, slicing manner (more on that in a moment).